darkquake93/unihood/README.md

 ###Use of Technologies

 I will focus on an Amazon (Free Tier) virtual machine providing these functionalities and in particular the optimal / custom alterations of the machine's OS' specifications such as RAM, Hard Disk space (as well as the procedure of adding an extra virtual drive known as an Elastic Block Store (EBS) to the virtual machine and so on.

+This project proposal aims to outline all objectives involved in the technical backend aspects of a practical website while aiming to minimise the associated costs.
+The objectives involved include setting up and managing a database environment (planning to use SQL Developer or similar), creation, configuration and connection to Virtual Machine (VM) instances (through Amazon Web Services), reservation of domain name through GoDaddy and its assignment to the UK registree.

+Additional objectives regarding connection to the VM instance via an SSH client (PuTTY in this case) include a series of steps provided by Amazon on the "connection" window, and include implementation of private key files (both .pem and .ppk extensions) which provide a secure connection between PuTTY and the VM.

+The significance of this work to my study of the Computer Science course is of utilising my existing skills to create a unique E-Learning system, unique in a way that it differs from my usual projects such as coded applications for external theoretical companies.
+At the same time, it will benefit the students of Kingston University through offering their lecturers insight as to which teaching methods / techniques are most effective, and is open for adaptation in the forseeable future.
+The only relation to previous work is the implementation of the database heirarchy, the majority consists of working with new cloud-based technologies and implementing the services like Virtual Machine management they offer.
+My existing knowledge of Virtual Machines and the like however, will be fully applied to the construction of this database-backed website.

+By the completion of the website, there will be situations where problems may still arise and will need to be investigated promptly; for the purposes of the final report these will be investigated ahead of time.
+If for example there is a case to recreate a VM instance, then resolution via the "Elastic IP" concept and ip reset for the domain name on Godaddy will need to be addressed.
+My hyposthesis aims to test whether these problems can be resolved within a reasonable time that, theoretically, would not affect development of the main project.

 ###Major phases of the project and milestones